Abdominal epilepsy is a rare type of epilepsy causing recurring abdominal pain and nausea that is more likely to affect children than adults.

 - An abnormal electroencephalogram (EEG)

-- Sustained absence of abdominal symptoms while taking epilepsy medicine
+- Sustained absence of abdominal symptoms while taking epilepsy medication

 Medical and neurological testing might include: